poeticAndroid/pretty-gd-js/README.md

 ### 1.14.2

+ - Display version with `--version`.
- - Refactored to use ES modules instead of `require`
+ - Refactored to use ES modules instead of `require`.
- - Display version with `--version`
+ - Test tool that runs in the browser.
+ - Fixed bug parsing multi-line strings.

 ### 1.14.1